How to find Cheap Holidays Abroad & Cheap UK Travel Deals OnlineDisclosure: This post may contain affiliate links

-Over a quarter of all holiday makers are now booking their holidays online, due to the convenience , choice and potential to save money in many cases upwards of 25%, The advantages of booking holidays online are that you can get compare prices, get cheaper deals, see pictures of your destination, research the area, even find YouTube videos so that you can see the destination. as well as booking online at much lower prices than if you had used a travel agency.
+The advantages of booking holidays online are that you can compare prices, get cheaper deals, see pictures of your destination, read reviews, research the area and even find YouTube videos so that you can see the destination.

 The most important thing to do when booking your holiday is to find the cheapest price online then start calling round travel agents to try and beat it, you can save a further 5-10% doing this, which can be a considerable amount when paying hundreds if not thousands of pounds for your holiday.

-As a rough rule of thumb, package holidays are usually cheapest for seven to 14 days away in a traditional holiday destination.
+As a rough rule of thumb, package holidays are usually cheapest for 7 to 14 days away in a traditional holiday destination.
 For the best travel deals and tips for your holidays, keep reading.

 Timing Is Crucial...

-If you are free to travel at any time of the year, Take a holiday when others can't, such as before school holidays in May and June to family destinations like Florida, and you'll get a better price; .
+If you are free to travel at any time of the year, Take a holiday when others can't, such as before school holidays in May and June to family destinations like Spain and you'll get a better price.
 During the low and mid season periods, you can save up to 50% on both hotels and flights.

 The later you book, the cheaper, but this means limited choice.
 Tour operators have chartered the planes and reserved the rooms, and, if they don't shift them, they lose money.
 The later you leave it, the more desperate they are to get rid of the empty rooms, so the price drops further.